harshabin/portfolio/README.md

-# Punith BR - Personal Portfolio
+# Harsha Vardhan.n - Personal Portfolio

 Welcome to the source code for my personal portfolio website.
 This project was built from the ground up not just as a portfolio, but as a comprehensive showcase of modern full-stack development.